lgw2/lgw2.github.io/_teaching/csci112-fall-2023/labs/lab2.md

 to compute your total pay based on the hours you worked each day and the hourly wage promised for that day.
-As a challenge, and to practice your new knowledge of using functions to reuse code, you decide not to use the `printf` function in `main`, nor to use for loops.
+As a challenge, and to practice your new knowledge of using functions to reuse code, you decide not to use the `printf` function in `main`, nor to use for or while loops.

 In a file called `lab2.c` in your `csci112_fall2023/labs/lab2` directory, write a program that computes your earnings over the course of the 3 days.

 ### Requirements

 You must:
-* not use any for loops
+* not use any loops
 * not use `printf` in `main`

 ### Input/output format